-Rouages: “Behind every career plan lies the question of identity.”
+Rouages: “Behind every career guidance project lies the question of identity”

-Cheikh Latrache and Matthieu Evrard are psychologists working for the French Ministry of Education.
-Seconded by the local education authority to SCUIO-IP, they advise, guide, and listen to students at the University of Montpellier as they choose their courses and enter the job market.
-This month, as part of the video series "Rouages" produced by UM, they tell us about their work.
+Cheikh Latrache and Matthieu Evrard are school psychologists with the French Ministry of Education.
+Seconded by the regional education office to the SCUIO-IP, they advise, guide, and listen to students at the University of Montpellier as they choose their programs and prepare for their careers.
+This month, as part of the “Rouages” video series produced by the UM, they tell us about their work.

-I'm talking about a time that people over 30 can't remember, when we no longer talked about guidance counselors but rather national education psychologists.
+I’m talking about a time that those over 30 may not remember—a time when we no longer refer to “career counselors” but to “school psychologists.”
 Their mission?
-To contribute to the success of students by helping them develop their education and career plans.
-"With more than 26,000 courses available after high school and 11,500 different professions, many students feel lost or helpless.
-We are here to guide and support them through this complex process," explains Matthieu Evrard, who has held this position at UM for three years after working in overseas France.
+To help students succeed by supporting them as they develop their educational and career plans.“With over 26,000 programs available right after high school and 11,500 different careers, many students feel lost or overwhelmed.
+We’re here to guide and support them through this complexity,” explains Matthieu Evrard, who has held this position at UM for three years after working in France’s overseas territories.

 More than 700 students per year

-Head to the Science Library on the Triolet campus, where the two professionals welcome more than 700 students each year, not only from the Faculty of Science, but also from various IUTs, IAE, and Polytech, enrolled in programs ranging from freshman year to master's and sometimes even doctoral degrees.
-"Half of the students come to request a change of major, while the other half come to develop a plan for continuing their studies with a professional goalin mind," explains Cheikh Latrache.
+We head to the Science Library on the Triolet campus, where the two professionals welcome more than 700 students each year—not only from the Faculty of Sciences, of course, but also from various IUTs, the IAE, and Polytech—enrolled in programs ranging from freshman year through master’s degrees and sometimes even doctoral studies.“Half of the students come to explore changing their academic focus, while the other half come to develop a plan for continuing their studies with a professional goalin mind,” explains Cheikh Latrache.

-To guide them as effectively as possible, national education psychologists draw on their knowledge of different fields and professions, but also on their knowledge of themselves.
-"We try to match interests, qualities, values, and skills with a certain type of profession or field.
-The psychological dimension is central," explains Matthieu Evrard, who holds a master's degree in psychology.
-This is a requirement for eligibility for the DECOP, the state diploma for guidance counselors and psychologists.
+To provide the best possible guidance, school counselors draw not only on their knowledge of academic tracks and careers but also on students’ self-awareness.“We try to match students’ interests, qualities, values, and skills with a specific type of career or academic track.
+The psychological dimension is central,” explains Matthieu Evrard, who holds a master’s degree in psychology.
+This is a requirement for eligibility for the DECOP, the state-certified diploma for guidance counselors and psychologists.

 A well-stocked toolbox